 In areas closer to the lava dome, such as the top of the White River valley, on the southwest flank, more than 100 m of debris deposited by pyroclastic flows filled the upper reaches of the valley during a short two month period of activity in October and November 2009.
 In February 2010, a large partial dome collapse removed 50 million cubic meters from the dome (which measured 245 million cubic meters at the time) that was largely deposited by pyroclastic flows along the coast northeast of the volcano.
 These deposits covered more than 10 sq. km created 1 sq. km of new land and buried the old W.H.
 Bramble Airport with more than 15 m of debris.

 5. Where is the furthest point from the Soufrière Hills Volcano that volcanic ash has reached?

-During activity, ash can fall anywhere across the island, though it is dependent on the wind direction.
+During a volcanic eruption, ash can fall anywhere across the island, though it is dependent on the wind direction.
 However, much of the ash erupted from the Soufriere Hills Volcano never falls on Montserrat.
-It is carried out to sea and across neighbouring islands by the wind.
+It is carried out to sea and across neighboring islands by the wind.
 Following the dome collapse on 11 February 2010, ash was blown to the southeast and was recorded as far away as NW Dominica.